mguery/aws-projects/README.md

 - right click > edit subnet associations, pick private subnets, save

 ## Step 4: Create IGW
-allows the VPC to connect to the internet and other AWS products. provides ipv4 and ipv6. scales horiz, ha, redundant, created seperate from vpc.
+allows the VPC to connect to the internet and other AWS services. provides ipv4 and ipv6. scales horiz, ha, redundant, created seperate from vpc.
 1 igw per vpc. public address and placed in public sn can connect to internet. after you attach igw, need a route w/tin each public sn with destination as 0.0.0.0/0 and a target of igw-#####, the id og the igw [notes from here](https://medium.com/@mda590/aws-routing-101-67879d23014d)

 from [igw console](https://console.aws.amazon.com/vpc/home?region=us-east-1#igws:), create igw
 - name - demo-igw